-- 1. Go to Settings.

-- 2. Touch Storage.
+- 1. Go to Settings. - 2.
+Touch Storage.

-- Internal Storage Displays the total amount of space on internal storage and amount used.

 If the device has removable storage installed, touch Internal shared storage to display a the amount of internal storage used by apps, photos, videos, audio and other files.

 External Storage

 The device can have a removable microSD card.
 The microSD card content can be viewed and files copied to and from when the device is connected to a host computer.